cloudnative-pg/cloudnative-pg/docs/src/backup.md

 consistent per definition and they represent a snapshot of the database at the time it was shut down.

-As a result, they do not require the WAL archive to be restarted, but they can certainly take advantage of it when available (with all the benefits for the recovery explained in the previous section).
+As a result, PostgreSQL instances can be restarted from a cold backup without the need of a WAL archive, even though they can take advantage of it, if available (with all the benefits on the recovery side highlighted in the previous section).

 In those situations with a higher RPO (for example, 1 hour or 24 hours), and shorter retention periods, cold backups represent a viable option to be considered